Thanking Your Business School Recommenders

 During the season of Thanksgiving, it’s the perfect time to take a pause and reflect on what we’re grateful for.
 If you’re applying to business school in Round 2, you may still be in the thick of applications.
 And if you applied in Round 1, you’re likely anxiously awaiting your schools’ decisions.
 But no matter where you are in the process, there is one thing it’s important not to let slide – thanking your business school recommenders.

-As we’re sure you can imagine, it takes a lot of time and effort to prepare and submit this critical application component.
-While your business school recommenders were likely happy to do this for you, it is still work—on top of everything else on their plate.
-You totally get it, having balanced work and applications over the last several months, right?
+As you can imagine, it takes significant time and effort to prepare and submit this critical application component.
+While your recommenders were likely happy to support you, it’s still work—on top of everything else on their plate.
+You get it—you’ve been balancing work and applications for months.

 Start with a Thoughtful Note

-However, the goal is simple: acknowledge the effort they took out of their busy schedules to help you.
+But the goal is simple: acknowledge the time and care they dedicated to helping you.
 It’s not about extravagant gifts or large dollar amounts.
-The first place to start is always with a handwritten, sincerely worded thank-you note.
-Whatever you choose to pair with your note is just icing on the cake.
+The best place to start is always with a handwritten, sincere thank-you note.
+Anything you choose to pair with it is just icing on the cake.

 A Few Gift Ideas